Lipoma of the Breast

 Essentially, a lipoma is a pocket of fat that is encapsulated by a thin fibrous capsule.
 Lipomas are very common and can occur in many areas of the body.
 However, most frequently lipomas appear in the gastro-intestinal tract.

 Do not worry, lipomas of the breast are not cancerous or pre-cancerous.
 Furthermore, lipomas do not increase the risk for breast cancer in any way.

 Lipomas are slow growing tumors and mostly occur in adults between the ages of 40 and 60 years old, but they can also occur at any age, including in children.

 Breast lipomas, however, occur more commonly in post-menopausal women.

 Discovery of breast lipomas

 Breast lipomas also tend to be solitary tumors.
 Most breast lipomas are small, weighing only a few grams.
-A breast lipomas which is larger than 5cm and weighs more than 500g is sometimes called a “giant” breast lipoma.
+A breast lipomas which is larger than 5cm and weighs more than 500g is sometimes called a giant breast lipoma.

-Breast lipomas can take a while to diagnose
+Breast lipomas can be difficult to diagnose

 Mammographic and histological evaluation of breast lipomas

 A breast lipoma is a fat cell neoplasm that starts with one cell that grows and divides too rapidly, more than its neighbors.
 So, essentially the microscopic evaluation should show primarily fat cells.